Eoin Morgan: On the fringes

 In 2010, Morgan told the Sunday Times that "From the age of 13, I wanted to play cricket for England.
 I’ve never felt any shame in saying this is what I wanted to do.
 And the people at home involved in cricket, they were like, 'Fair play, it's going to be unbelievable if you make it'.
 So I’ve never had any shame about this and my father's never had any shame about it."
 He has subsequently stated that his mother is English, and that he has held a British passport since birth.
 At the time, England was one of the ten full members of the International Cricket Council, while Ireland was an associate member; only full member nations can play a full schedule of international cricket, including Test matches.
 Ireland were subsequently admitted as full members in 2017.

 In May 2007, Morgan was named as twelfth man for the Lord's Test versus West Indies, and came on for Matthew Hoggard on the third day.
 On 16 August 2008, Morgan represented the England Lions in a list A match against the touring South Africans.
 He scored 47* in an unbeaten partnership of 113 with Samit Patel in the course of England Lions securing a six wicket victory.
-Morgan was part of the England Performance Programme squad in India in the winter of 2008, although no matches were played as the tour was cancelled after the November 2008 Mumbai attacks.
+Morgan was part of the England Performance Programme squad in India in the winter of 2008, although no matches were played as the tour was cancelled after the 2008 Mumbai attacks.
 Morgan was also part of the England Lions for the winter tour of New Zealand.

 After touring with the England Lions over the winter, it was announced in April 2009 that Morgan was in England's 30-man provisional squad for the 2009 ICC World Twenty20.
 This meant that he could not play for Ireland, who were also participating in the tournament.
 While disappointed to be denied Morgan's batting, Irish cricket team manager Roy Torrens said "[Morgan's] made no secret of that fact [wanting to play Test cricket].
 So you know, it's not totally unexpected to us.
 We realise this is always going to be a problem with our better players playing in England".